drocheam/optrace/docs/source/usage/surfaces.rst

 This square set is cut into a circular disc after initialization.
 Together with this set, the radius of the disc is required.

-It is recommended to have 200x200 element or even larger matrices.
+It is recommended to provide 200x200 element or even larger matrices.
 Values between data cells are interpolated with a polynomial of forth order for smooth curvature changes.

 The following example creates a lens with direction-dependent curvature and noise/manufacturing errors added: